 August 14, 1965: Here’s another review of the recent release (July 25, 1965) of “Judy Garland and Liza Minnelli ‘Live’ At The London Palladium,”

-The album has been a source of some controversy over the years due to the odd order of the songs (Judy never began a concert with “The Man That Got Away”); the quality of Judy’s voice on some of the tracks; and the two aborted attempts by the late Scott Schechter to release the complete concert on a 2-disc CD set (see the PDF link below).
+The album has been a source of some controversy over the years due to the odd order of the songs (Judy never began a concert with “The Man That Got Away”); the quality of Judy’s voice on some of the tracks; and the two aborted attempts by the late Scott Schechter to release the complete concert on a 2-disc CD set.

 The late Scott Schechter tried twice to get a complete (or as complete as possible at the time) CD set released with almost all of the recordings from both nights, including the tracks that Judy and Liza re-recorded in the Capitol studios months later, but he was unsuccessful.
 DRG Records released a slightly expanded version on CD in 2010.

 Read Lawrence Schulman’s extensive history of the “plagued” recording published in the ARSC Journal in 2009.
 It’s a definite must-read for any fan.
 It’s fascinating!

 August 14, 1966: Judy and Tom Green flew to Mexico City for her next appearance, arriving at 4:40 p.m.
 They left the plane at 5 p.m. and headed for the Maria Isabel Hotel, where they occupied the Marco Polo suite.
 The evening was spent there with the impresarios who were presenting her.
 Judy dined on only a bacon-lettuce-and-tomato sandwich and retired after 11 p.m.